Malignant hyperthermiaHyperthermia - malignant; Hyperpyrexia - malignant

 There may be a family history of malignant hyperthermia or unexplained death during anesthesia.

-To preserve kidney function during an episode, you must get fluids through a vein and by mouth, as well as certain medications.
+To preserve kidney function during an episode, the person may receive fluids through a vein.

-Repeated episodes or untreated episodes can cause kidney failure.
+Repeated or untreated episodes can cause kidney failure.
 Untreated episodes can be fatal.

-- Compartment syndrome (swelling of the hands and feet and problems with blood flow and nerve function)
+- Swelling of the hands and feet and problems with blood flow and nerve function ( compartment syndrome )

 - Heart rhythm problems